MirkoHernandez/generator-gulp-b/README.md

 yo gulp-b .
 ```

-This will update the package.json file to include gulp
+This will update the package.json file to include gulp.

 ## Subgenerators

 ### Browsersync

 A subgenerator that installs browsersync and configures the gulpfile
-with a task that by defaul watches the dist folder.
+with a task that by default watches the dist folder.

 ```bash
 yo gulp-b:browsersync